tkivisik/useful-bash/bash_scripting.md

 ## Variable Assignment and Use

+Variable assignment is done so you type the variable name followed by an equal sign followed by the value.
+There must not be space between the variable name and other parts, otherwise Bash considers it a command with arguments.
+You can use a variable by typing a dollar sign ($) immediately before the variable name.
 Use lower-case letters for naming your variables.
 Variable names written in capital letters are meant for system variables.

 ```bash